Rethinking Fables in the Age of Global Environmental Crisis

 Keynote speakers

-‘Rethinking Fables in the Age of the Environmental Crisis’ is an AHRC-funded networking project that explores innovative approaches to the fable genre.
+‘Rethinking Fables in the Age of Global Environmental Crisis’ is an AHRC-funded networking project that explores innovative approaches to the fable genre.
 Since its launch in June 2023, we have held several fable-themed workshops in 2023 and 2024.
 This final conference at the University of Kent in 2025 builds on these earlier workshops, with the aim of bringing together, consolidating, and further developing the fable storytelling network.
 We are delighted to announce that Prof. Vinciane Despret, the philosopher of science and author of What Would Animals Say If We Asked the Right Questions (2016) and Prof. Susan McHugh, the author of Love in a Time of Slaughters: Human-Animal Stories Against Extinction and Genocide (2019) will be joining us in Canterbury as our keynote speakers.
 The conference will also feature many leading animal studies scholars, including Erica Fudge, Robert McKay, Chris Danta, Matthew Chrulew and Boria Sax.